Released July 1, 2019

-With a node-based SAM license, extra licenses are not required for Additional Polling Engines (APEs) that you can use to scale out larger SAM environments by distributing polling away from the main polling engine to one or more APEs.
-This can improve your monitoring capacity, increase the performance of the Orion Web Console, and help ensure high availability.
+With a node-based SAM license, you can add an Additional Polling Engine (APE) that does not require an extra license.
+By distributing polling away from the main polling engine, you can improve your monitoring capacity, boost the Orion Web Console performance, and help ensure high availability.

 The SAM APE benefits from the latest Orion Installer which allows for easier upgrades and less management of the APE.

-If you use other Orion Platform products that do not require extra licenses for Additional Polling Engines, option text in the Orion Installer varies.
-For example, if SolarWinds Storage Resource Monitor is also installed, the option appears as "Additional Polling engine for Server & Application Monitor, Storage Resource Monitor."
+If you use other Orion Platform products that offer "included" APEs, the exact text for the Server Role varies.
+For example, if Storage Resource Monitor (SRM) is also installed, the option appears as "Additional Polling engine for Server & Application Monitor, Storage Resource Monitor."

-See Scalability Engine Guidelines for SolarWinds products for tips about growing your SAM environment.
-You can also watch a short video (:58) about the Enterprise-class scalability of Orion products.
+For tips about growing your SAM environment, see Scalability Engine Guidelines for SolarWinds products.
+You can also watch this short video (:58): Enterprise-class scalability of Orion products.

 Orion Platform 2019.2: New features and improvements